Skip to product information

 Shipping calculated at checkout.

-Roberto Burle Marx creates his first major landscaping project, the project for the new Flamengo landfill, one of the postcards of Rio de Janeiro.
+Roberto Burle Marx creates his first major landscaping project, the new Flamengo landfill, one of Rio de Janeiro's landmarks.

-The so-called Aterro do Flamengo – which occupies the edge of Guanabara Bay between Santos Dumont Airport and the Botafogo bay, in Rio de Janeiro –, was designed between 1954 and 1959 by Affonso Eduado Reidy (1909 – 1964), for the urban planning, and Roberto Burle Marx (1909 – 1994), with regard to landscaping.
-The Flamengo park is 7 kilometers long, includes an artificial beach, gardens, sports courts and is part of the heritage of Rio de Janeiro, being the largest leisure area in the city of Rio de Janeiro.
+The so-called Aterro do Flamengo – which occupies the shore of Guanabara Bay between Santos Dumont Airport and Botafogo Bay, in Rio de Janeiro – was designed between 1954 and 1959 by Affonso Eduado Reidy (1909–1964), for the urban part, and Roberto Burle Marx (1909–1994), for the landscaping.
+Flamengo Park is 7 kilometers long, includes an artificial beach, gardens, sports courts and is part of Rio de Janeiro's heritage, being the largest leisure area in the city of Rio.

-Burle Marx presented there an immense panel of Brazilian and international tropical flora, with trees from the Amazon forest that had never been used before in landscaping projects.
-The author became known for the result of this project, considered spectacular, being one of his most impressive works.
+Burle Marx presented an immense panel of Brazilian and international tropical flora, with trees from the Amazon rainforest that had never been used before in landscaping projects.
+The author became known for the result of this project, considered spectacular, and one of his most impactful works.

-Aterro do Flamengo is one of the postcards of the city of Rio de Janeiro and every tourist who arrives in the city through Santos Dumont Airport passes through it when wanting to reach the central region.
-The example presented here of the original project is in excellent condition and its exclusivity makes it especially attractive to collectors who have a passion for Rio de Janeiro, for the work of Roberto Burle Marx, as well as for the importance that the landfill has in the context of architecture and landscaping in general.
+The Flamengo landfill is one of the landmarks of the city of Rio de Janeiro and every tourist who arrives at the Santos Dumont airport passes by it when they want to reach the city center.
+The example presented here of the original project is in excellent condition and its exclusivity makes it especially attractive to collectors who have a passion for Rio de Janeiro, the work of Roberto Burle Marx, as well as the importance that the landfill has in the field of architecture and landscaping in general.

 View full details